 Majority Rule is the title of the 7th episode of the first season of the American Sci-Fi TV Show “The Orville”.
 It also refers to the principle that the greater number should exercise greater power.
 Majority rule is often considered to be a pillar of democratic decision-making.

 The majority rule episode of The Orville presented a simple voting system of like and dislike that we are most familiar with through social media.

 Every member of society has the right to vote on other members’ behaviors.
 The members with the most likes become very popular and are awarded rewards.
-Those with the most dislikes are judged, sentenced to jail and the most disliked person may even get a behavior adjustment procedure.
+Those with the most dislikes are judged and sentenced to jail and the most disliked person may even get a behavior adjustment procedure.

-The well-behaved citizens obtain rewards, and the less well behaved get reprimanded and benefits and opportunities are taken away.
-For example, a citizen with a low score is not allowed to travel by plane or train but is able to improve the score by donating money to the government and perform community service.
+The well-behaved citizens obtain rewards, and the less well-behaved get reprimanded and benefits and opportunities are taken away.
+For example, a citizen with a low score is not allowed to travel by plane or train but is able to improve the score by donating money to the government and performing community service.
 Within the rating system, surveillance also plays a role in determining whether or not something happened.
-There are cameras everywhere documenting the happening through the day.
-The facial recognition software effectively identifies any trouble maker.
+There are cameras everywhere documenting the happening throughout the day.
+The facial recognition software effectively identifies any troublemaker.

 We need to be more critical of the people we vote to represent us and our interests and privacy are one of those interests.
 Be more critical of where they are getting their financing because that will matter when they get elected.
 They will serve those who financially helped them get there.